 One-time purchase options

-If you would prefer to pay for Microsoft Office all at once, but require Outlook as part of the suite, Microsoft does offer Office Home & Business 2019 for $249; it includes everything that Office Home & Student includes, plus Outlook for email.
+If you would prefer to pay for Microsoft Office all at once, but you require Outlook as part of the suite, Microsoft does offer Office Home & Business 2019 for $250.
+This version of Office includes 2019 desktop versions of Outlook, Word, Excel, and PowerPoint for one PC or Mac.

 Subscription service options

-Otherwise, if you need additional software from the Office suite or prefer to pay with an ongoing subscription, you can opt for Office 365.
-Designed as a recurring monthly or yearly payment, you will be provided with an always up-to-date version of Office, as well as the complete suite, which adds on programs including Access for databases and Publisher for page layout and design — Word, Excel, PowerPoint, and Outlook are also included.
-Office 365 users are additionally treated to Android and iOS versions of Office apps, and receive cloud storage via Microsoft’s OneDrive service.
+If you need additional software from the Office suite or prefer to pay with an ongoing subscription, you can opt for Microsoft 365.
+Designed as a recurring monthly or yearly payment, you will be provided with an always up-to-date version of Office, as well as the complete suite, which (for PCs only) adds on programs such as Access for databases and Publisher for page layout and design — Word, Excel, PowerPoint, and Outlook are also included.
+Microsoft 365 users are additionally treated to Android and iOS versions of Office apps and receive cloud storage via Microsoft’s OneDrive service.

-If you are opting for Office 365, you can choose from two editions and pay either monthly or yearly.
-Office 365 Personal edition provides you with 1TB of cloud storage and a license for one single person — it will cost you either $6.99 a month or $69.99 a year.
-If you require more licenses and cloud storage, Office 365 Home can be used by up to six people (great for a household) and includes 6TB of cloud storage.
+If you are opting for Microsoft 365, you can choose from two editions and pay either monthly or yearly.
+The Microsoft 365 Personal edition provides you with 1TB of cloud storage and a license for one single person — it will cost you either $7 a month or $70 a year.
+If you require more licenses and cloud storage, Microsoft 365 Family can be used by up to six people (great for a household) and includes 6TB of cloud storage.
+Microsoft 365 Family costs either $10 per month or $100 per year.

 If you are using Microsoft Office at work